 Final Thoughts on Tramontina Tri-Ply Clad Cookware

-The 12-piece Chinese set has two large skillets, but glass lids.
-The Brazilian sets all have two smaller skillets (8"/10"), but have stainless steel lids and are more expensive.
+The Brazilian sets all have two smaller skillets (8"/10"), but have stainless steel lids (which are more durable).

 Thanks for reading!